jlucasldm/coursera/README.md

 # Coursera Materials

 Every material I produced in all courses (and its certificates) enrolled by me during my access to the Coursera (offered by the Federal University of Bahia).
-Until this update, are finished:
+Until this update, I finished:

 - Buddhism and Modern Psychology
 - HTML, CSS and Javascript for Web Developers